markjerz/markjerz.github.io/aboutme.md

 title: About me
 ---

-I'm a father to two awesome little boys, a co-founder of a software development consultancy and a fairly keen cyclist.
+I'm a father to two awesome little boys, a co-founder of a software development consultancy and a fairly keen cyclist (when I've got the time).

 My work is focussed on building .Net based web applications for companies of varying sizes.
 As a result, I know an awful lot about building software in .Net and on Azure.
 I'm also the main contributor to a C# ORM called [Dashing](http://polylytics.github.io/dashing/).